A Game Theoretic Framework for Model Based Reinforcement Learning: Related Work

 We presented a model-based setting where the model is used to directly improve the policy through rollout based optimization.
 However, models can be utilized in other ways too.
 Dyna~\cite{Dyna} and MBPO~\cite{MBPO} use a learned model to provide additional learning targets for an actor-critic algorithm through short-horizon synthetic trajectories.
 MBVE~\cite{MBVE}, STEVE~\cite{STEVE}, and doubly-robust methods~\cite{Jiang2015DoublyRO, Thomas2016DataEfficientOP, Farajtabar2018MoreRD} use model-based rollouts to obtain more favorable bias-variance trade-offs for off-policy evaluation.
 Some of these works have noted that long horizon rollouts can exacerbate model bias.
 However, in our experiments, we were able to successfully perform rollouts of hundreds of steps.
-This is likely due to our practical implementation closely following the Stackelberg setting, which was explicitly designed to mitigate distribution shift and enable effective simulation.
-It is straightforward to extend PAL and MAL to a hybrid model-based and model-free algorithm.
-Similarly, approaches that bootstrap from model's own predictions can improve multi-step simulation~\cite{DaD, ScheduledSampling}.
+This is likely due to our practical implementation closely following the game theoretic algorithms designed explicitly to mitigate distribution shift and enable effective simulation.
+It is straightforward to extend PAL and MAL to a hybrid model-based and model-free algorithm, which is likely to provide further performance gains.
+Similarly, approaches that bootstrap from the model's predictions can improve multi-step simulation~\cite{DaD, ScheduledSampling}.
 We leave exploration of these directions for future work.